 The last few decades have seen enormous development in retail supermarkets throughout large cities in Indonesia.
 Prior to the development of modern supermarkets, in the cities food was sold through local traditional markets (pasar) or from carts that were peddled around neighborhoods.
 With industrialization, and the availability of packaged foodstuffs, Mom and Pop food outlets grew in the cities and towns.

-  In the 70s, consumers saw the beginning of supermarket development when Hero Supermarkets opened their first outlet in 1971.
+In the 70s, consumers saw the beginning of supermarket development when Hero Supermarkets opened their first outlet.
 By the end of the decade, Kem Chicks (which started out selling eggs in the early 70s) and Gelael had also opened small stores in Jakarta.
-Duty Free stores in Jakarta supplied hard-to-find imported food items and alcoholic beverages for expatriates.
+Duty Free stores in Jakarta supplied hard-to-find imported food items and alcoholic beverages for diplomats.
 Small ethnic food stores imported food items from India, Korea and Japan.

 In the late 80s and early 90s, scores of new supermarkets opened.
 Some succeeded and opened small chains in major urban centers, others opened just a few stores in Jakarta only.
 Controversies arose over how the supermarkets were putting the traditional markets out of business.
 Supermarkets in close proximity to traditional markets were not allowed to sell fruits, vegetables and meat.
 In urban areas, the public had a choice and many were choosing the new modern supermarkets in which to shop.

 In the 90s, wholesalers began operations: Makro (SHV Holdings of Holland).
 Carrefour and and Lotte Mart continue to open an ever-growing number of store locations in Jakarta.